 Timing is everything, too, since you want to make sure your body is able to digest everything before you start exercising.
 The nutritionists we spoke to said that you'll want to eat a balanced meal (carbs, moderate protein, and low in fat) in the two-to-four-hour range before.
 "However, timing up your meals and workouts perfectly is not always realistic, and this is where a pre-workout snack comes in handy," Rueven says.
 "Eating a snack containing both carbohydrates and protein 30 minutes to one hour before you work out can boost energy for your workout."
-What you want to avoid is eating within the 30 minutes before a workout because Rueven says your body won't have enough time to digest the food, and your stomach with compete for energy for digestion, which might leave you with low-energy and also might cause GI distress.
+What you want to avoid is eating within the 30 minutes before a workout because Rueven says your body won't have enough time to digest the food, and your stomach will compete for energy for digestion, which might leave you with low energy and also might cause GI distress.

-Ansari adds that for snacking before a workout, she generally recommends quick carbs, fast-acting/digesting carbohydrates that are generally lower in fiber and help boost energy levels.
-And for the meals before, she recommends adding carbs that are higher in fiber because "because the body has enough time to break it down before a training session.
+Ansari adds that for snacking before a workout, she generally recommends quick carbs, fast-acting/-digesting carbohydrates that are generally lower in fiber and help boost energy levels.
+And for the meals before, she recommends adding carbs that are higher in fiber "because the body has enough time to break it down before a training session.
 Plus, they will also help keep energy sustained for a longer period of time than a carbohydrate lower in fiber."

 And that five-course meal or burger and fries are no-nos.
-"I would say the only thing to not have is a big and heavy meal right before the workout," says Robin Foroutan, MD, RDN, HHC, a spokesperson for the Academy of Nutrition and Dietetics.
-"And that's because when you eat a big meal, more of your blood gets shuttled towards your digestive organs to help you digest and metabolize the meal.
+"I would say the only thing to not have is a big and heavy meal right before the workout," says Robin Foroutan, MS, RDN, HHC, a spokesperson for the Academy of Nutrition and Dietetics.
+"And that's because when you eat a big meal, more of your blood gets shuttled toward your digestive organs to help you digest and metabolize the meal.
 So if you start doing exercise that requires blood flow to your peripheral muscles, then that's when people get stomach cramps and they don't digest that well.
 Also, I think the sensation of that big meal still being in your stomach would slow most people down."